Air France and Airbus Convicted of Corporate Manslaughter in 2009 Flight AF447 Crash

 - What happened (in 30 seconds)?

-- On May 21, 2026, a Paris appeals court convicted Air France and Airbus of corporate manslaughter related to the 2009 AF447 crash.
-Both companies were found "solely and entirely responsible" for the crash, which killed 228 people due to malfunctioning pitot tubes.
-Each company faces a maximum fine of €225,000, with plans to appeal the ruling.
+- On May 21, 2026, a Paris appeals court convicted Air France and Airbus of corporate manslaughter related to the 2009 Flight AF447 crash.
+Both companies were found "solely and entirely responsible" for failures in aircraft design, pilot training, and oversight, leading to the deaths of all 228 on board.
+Each company received a symbolic fine of €225,000, with intentions to appeal the ruling, prolonging the legal process.

 - What's really happening?